-- Practices on the verge of abuse, if repeated would amount to abuse e.g. name calling, constant criticism, excessive pressure - Breaching the BWSW Safeguarding Policy and Procedures e.g. no welfare officer at a club, failure to respond to concerns, inadequate supervision or care - Breaches of the Code of Ethics & Behaviour e.g. exceeding the level of competence, excessive training, inappropriate supporting or stretching - Practices that are known to be significant risk factors in abuse e.g. taking children to your home, sharing a room with a child, abusing a position of power or trust, resorting to bullying tactics or verbal abuse
+- Practices on the verge of abuse, if repeated would amount to abuse e.g. name calling, constant criticism, excessive pressure - Breaching BWSW's policies and procedures relating to safeguarding e.g. no welfare officer at a club, failure to respond to concerns, inadequate supervision or care - Breaches of the Code of Conduct for Coaches for e.g. exceeding the level of competence, excessive training, inappropriate supporting or stretching - Practices that are known to be significant risk factors in abuse e.g. taking children to your home, sharing a room with a child, abusing a position of power or trust, resorting to bullying tactics or verbal abuse.